 - C. Multi-Asset Exchanges.
 Note that multi-asset exchanges are covered in detail in Section 1.1031(j)-1 of the regulations.
-An exchange is only reported as a multi-asset exchange if the exchanger transferred AND received more than one group of like-kind properties, cash or other (not like-kind) property.
-Few real estate exchanges are multi-asset exchanges.
-See Page 1 of the Instructions for Form 8824 on multi-asset exchanges and reporting of multi-asset exchanges. - D. Realized Gain, Recognized Gain and Basis of Like-Kind Property Received.
+An exchange is reported as a multi-asset exchange if the exchanger transferred AND received more than one group of like-kind properties, cash or other (not like-kind) property.
+Also, the transfer or receipt of multiple properties within the like kind group is a multi-asset exchange.
+See Page 1 of the IRS Instructions for Form 8824 on multi-asset exchanges and reporting of multi-asset exchanges. - D. Realized Gain, Recognized Gain and Basis of Like-Kind Property Received.
 This is the primary purpose of Part III and IRS Form 8824.